maxthraxx/WFGY/OS/BlurBlurBlur/README.md

 > ✅ This isn’t random marine chaos — it’s a **multi-depth architectural simulation**, guided by symbolic rules and flow logic.

+---

+---

+### 🌀 Final Note

+If you've scrolled this far, you're either building the future…
+…or you're just really into dragons, mechs, and semantic syntax.

+Either way:
+**BlurBlurBlur** is not just an image generator — it’s a playground for **language-based worldbuilding**.
+We’re just getting started.

+> ✅ 100% open source
+> ✅ No login, no ads, no tracking, no spam
+> ✅ Just pure semantic magic inside a `.txt`

+Next update: **July 20** — Stay weird, stay semantic.